AcumenNations/Best_Seller_Story_Teller/master_story.md

 our infrastructure.
 These buildings remember the hands that built them, the songs that powered them.
 In a sense, you walk among sentient architecture."
-They passed beneath an archway where the ceiling displayed a moving fresco of the island before its fall—green terraces, bustling markets, ships gliding on the water's surface rather than beneath it.
+They passed beneath an archway where the ceiling displayed a moving fresco of the island before its fall green terraces, bustling markets, ships gliding on the water's surface rather than beneath it.
 The depiction shifted seamlessly into the cataclysm: a pillar of fire from the sky, waves swallowing the streets, people with wings of light lifting others into the air as the ground cracked